-Primary and Secondary Menus offer healthy and tasty meal options whilst reflecting the Scottish Government food and drink legal requirements for School Lunches.
+Primary and Secondary Menus offer healthy and tasty meal options while reflecting the Scottish Government Nutritional standards for Food and Drink regulations April 2021.

 Special diets and allergies are usually accommodated subject to consultation with the parent/guardian and the regional dietician.
-Primary School Menus provide 3 daily choices with High Schools providing a range of plated meals, pasta, meal deals and salads.
+Primary School Menus provide 3 daily choices with High Schools providing a range of plated meals, pasta, meal deals and salad boxes.
 Meal prices are reviewed annually.
 Please contact the school to be advised of the current price.